MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/preboot-recovery-screen.md

 ---
-title: BitLocker recovery screen
+title: BitLocker preboot recovery screen
-description: Learn about the information displayed in the BitLocker recovery screen depending on configured policy settings and recovery keys status. ms.collection:
+description: Learn about the information displayed in the BitLocker preboot recovery screen, depending on configured policy settings and recovery keys status. ms.collection:
   - highpri
   - tier1